The history of the Folkwang

 _Integration of the Westphalia Acting School Bochum as the new degree course Acting, Bochum.

-_Following comprehensive reform at Folkwang University, Duisburg becomes its official third location alongside Essen and Bochum; the location focuses on the courses Early Music, Chamber Music, and Piano.
+_Following comprehensive reform at Folkwang University, Duisburg becomes its official third campus alongside Essen and Bochum; the location focuses on the courses Early Music, Chamber Music, and Piano.

 _Official opening of the small concert hall “Kleiner Konzertsaal” in Duisburg.

 _Inauguration of the “Weiße Mühle” building in Essen-Werden, the new home of the degree course Musical.

 _Dortmund becomes the fourth campus of Folkwang University.
 The orchestral centre “Orchesterzentrum NRW" is under construction here, a joint facility for the four NRW music universities; the new building, right next to the concert hall in the city centre, celebrates its grand opening in 2009.

 _After 35 years, the faculty of Design finally returns home to Folkwang University from the University of Duisburg-Essen.
 The Industrial Design and Communication Design courses are taken over on 1 October, with personnel and budgetary resources following on 1 January 2008.